sugoijosephhan/sugoijosephhan.github.io/about.md

 title: About
 ---

-Hsiänsch Neuneu Huehue (pseudonym), male, born in Shanghai in 2006.
+HuiLuvzUrHeart (Han Junhui), male, born in Shanghai in 2006.

 ### Obtained Certificates